ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

 		```
 	- URL example: `fundamental-mechanisms-app.test/b/read/CLink/read/1`
 - Delete
-	- Note: Don't do these until the end of the chapter as we will still be using these links
+	- Note: Don't do these until the end of the subsection as we will still be using these links
 	- Detach 1 only
 		- Route:
 			- Name/parameters: `/b/read/CLink/delete/{a}/{b}` parameters to use - `$a, $b`